 Dimensions (hwd) 21 x 18 x 18cm

-The position of the drivers allows the Echo Studio to use a new feature of the Amazon Music HD service, its library of 'hundreds' of songs available in Dolby Atmos Music, which sees the audio format used to mix tracks with greater control over different elements and the positioning of different elements in the soundfield.
+The position of the drivers allows the Echo Studio to use a feature of Amazon Music Unlimited, its library of 'hundreds' of songs available in Dolby Atmos Music, which sees the audio format used to mix tracks with greater control over different elements and the positioning of different elements in the soundfield.

 Universal Music Group and Warner Music Group are offering tracks in the Dolby Atmos Music format, while there's also a rival format in the shape of Sony's 360 Reality Audio, which is also supported by the Amazon Echo Studio.